molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Render template for each item</aside>

 As mentioned, a Structural Directive does not have its own template, but operates on an `ng-template` and renders it programmatically.
-Our `PaginateDirective` works with the `ng-template` you see above.
+Our `PaginateDirective` works with the `ng-template` shown above.
 The Directive renders the template for each item on the current page.

 Now that we have seen Angular’s internal representation, we can understand the structure of the `PaginateDirective` class: